Forensic Science

 EACH student on the team must also take the Forensics test.
 Students should complete the test without outside resources, in 1 hour.
 Each student should take the test individually.

 All students will take a forensic exam on Wednesday evening.
-Each student must bring a laptop that is capable of conneting to the wifi with a password.
+Each student must bring a laptop that is capable of connecting to the wifi with a password.
 Students will have 1 hour for the exam.
 Individual scores will be averaged for team members.

 Once tests are scored, a semifinalist list will be posted.